 My repertoire stretches over 800 years and I particularly enjoy very old and very new music.
-That said, the bulk of my work focuses on the Baroque from around 1620 to 1750 and the mid 20th century onwards.

 Much recorder music goes off the beaten track.
 I have a passion for introducing audiences to new or unfamiliar music, or indeed unfamiliar works for recorder by well-known composers.
 Among these I would count among my favourites works by York Bowen, Donald Swan, Cyril Scott, Gordon Jacob and Malcolm Arnold.